 Further, the Tribunal accepted the taxpayer’s claim of relying upon multiple year financial data, both in the case of the taxpayer and the comparable companies, as the taxpayer was able to demonstrate that a fall in its profitability in the year under examination was attributable to business dynamics.

 - · The taxpayer is an Indian company engaged in the business of trading of household appliances, consumer electronics, office automation and telecommunication products and provision of agency services.
 During Financial year (FY) 200 1-02, the taxpayer operated in three segments:

 Online GST Certification Course by TaxGuru & MSME- Click here to Join

 o Industrial Sales Division (ISD).

-- ·In respect of CPD and SPD Division, the taxpayer was characterised as a typical distributor while in relation to the ISD segment, it acted as an agency service provider.
-In the Transfer Pricing documentation, the taxpayer aggregated the CPD and SPD segments and benchmarked them under the TNMM with Net Profit Margin (NPM) as the profit level indicator (PLI).
-The ISD segment was also benchmarked under TNMM, though with Net Cost Plus mark-up (NCP) as the PLI.
+- ·In respect of CPD and SPD Division, the taxpayer was characterized as a typical distributor while in relation to the ISD segment, it acted as an agency service provider.
+In the Transfer Pricing documentation, the taxpayer aggregated the CPD and SPD segments and bench marked them under the TNMM with Net Profit Margin (NPM) as the profit level indicator (PLI).
+The ISD segment was also bench marked under TNMM, though with Net Cost Plus mark-up (NCP) as the PLI.